 I’m planning to have one more post (delicious vegan nog, nom nom nom) up before then, but ya never know what could go awry in my planning.
 So if you don’t hear from me before then, Merry Christmas to you all!
 As always thank you from the bottom of my heart for reading and following along with my kitchen adventures.

 - Cut two long pieces of wax paper.
 Divide the coconut mixture by half onto each piece of wax paper.
-Form the coconut mixture into two long logs about 1-1.5" thick.
+Form the coconut mixture into two long logs about 1-1.5″ thick.
 Wrap the wax paper around the logs and refrigerate for 30 minutes.

 - Temper your chocolate by melting 10oz. of it in a double boiler (or a bowl placed over a pan of simmering water).
 Once the melted chocolate reaches 118˚F, remove the bowl from heat and add the remaining 6 oz. chocolate to the melted chocolate.
 Stirring constantly bring the temperature down to 89˚F and then it is ready to use.
 Return the bowl to the pan of hot water, now off the stove, to keep the chocolate at around that temperature while you work with it.

 - Line two sheet pans with wax paper.
-Remove coconut logs from fridge, unwrap and slice them into ¼" thick rounds.
+Remove coconut logs from fridge, unwrap and slice them into 1/4″ thick rounds.
 Use a fork to dip the coconut rounds into the melted chocolate, gently coating them, and then gently shake off the excess chocolate.
 Transfer patties to the sheet pans.